dgaydukov/cert-aws/sa/files/sa.md

 If you want to use custom domain name + cf you should:
 * provision SNI custom ssl certificate
-* configure route53 alias record to cf distribution
+* configure route53 alias record to cf distribution Origin Protocol Policy - how cf fetch objects from your origin server (applies only to custom origins).
+There are 3 types:
+* http - always use http
+* https - always use https
+* Match Viewer - use same protocol as user use to communicate with cf (so if user request object form cf using http then use http)

 ###### Kinesis
 It is a platform for streaming data on AWS, making it easy to load and analyze streaming data.